Murder of Timothy Brenton

 The murder of Timothy Brenton occurred on October 31, 2009, in the Central District of Seattle, Washington, United States.
 Timothy Quinn Brenton (February 9, 1970 - October 31, 2009), an officer with the Seattle Police Department (SPD), was seated in a parked patrol car with another officer discussing a traffic stop when a gunman stopped his vehicle alongside the patrol car, opened fire on both officers, and fled the scene.
 Brenton died at the scene and his partner sustained minor injuries.
 One week later, as a public memorial service for Brenton was being held at KeyArena, the gunman was seriously wounded and apprehended after being shot by police officers in Tukwila.

 The shooting is believed to have been a targeted attack against police officers in general, not against either officer individually.
 The suspect arrested in connection with the murder, Chris Monfort, was also charged in connection with the October 22, 2009, firebombing of Seattle police vehicles at a city maintenance facility.
 No clear motive was established, but he had left behind fliers discussing police brutality, and had expressed opinions against the wars in Iraq and Afghanistan.
 He was accused by authorities of being a terrorist who waged a "one-man war" against the police.
+Monfort likened police to British Redcoats and himself to Minutemen, believed that citizens must rebel against tyranny, and believed that his actions were legal under the United States Constitution.